MichaIng/DietPi-Docs/docs/software/cloud.md

     **How can I check my OPcache status**

     Nextcloud has a speedup option via the **PHP OPcache** feature.
+DietPi activates this during installation of Nextcloud (e.g. via `97-dietpi.ini` and `98-dietpi-nextcloud.ini`).
-If it is not setup in an appropriate manner, the Nextcloud settings overview dialog show *"PHP OPcache not properly configured"* in combination with needed settings.
-In the internet many further hints are available to optimize the `php.ini`.
-DietPi installs appropriate `ini` files by default which supersede the standard `php.ini` file (`97-dietpi.ini` and `98-dietpi-nextcloud.ini`).
+    If the OPcache is not setup in an appropriate manner, the Nextcloud settings overview dialog shows *"PHP OPcache not properly configured"* in combination with needed settings.
+If this should appear, an issue in <https://github.com/MichaIng/DietPi/issues> should be opened, because the DietPi installation shall do it all for the user in a correct manner.

-    Often there is the question which of the various `php.ini` files on the system is the valid one.
+    Sometimes there is the question which of the various `php.ini` files on the system are used.
 DietPi therefore has helping files in its `/var/www` directory to give some information about this:
     The first file is `phpinfo.php`.
 This can be called from the browser via

     - URL = `http://<your.IP>/phpinfo.php/`

-    In the following output there are some hints where to look:
+    In the following output there are some hints which files are used:

     - `Configuration File (php.ini) Path`
     - `Loaded Configuration File`
     - `Scan this dir for additional .ini files`
     - `Additional .ini files parsed`

-    With these information the user is able to find out the location to search for the configuration files which contain the OPcache settings.
-    The actual settings can be seen in the section `Zend OPcache`.
+    The actual OPcache status can be seen in the section `Zend OPcache`.

     The second file is `opcache.php` (based on [`amnuts/opcache-gui`](https://github.com/amnuts/opcache-gui)).
 This shows a nicer graphical output of the OPcache status and can be called from the browser via